We were fee only financial advisors in Las Vegas before it was cool!

 For this reason, it’s critical to know we are purely fee-only!
 We never accept any form of commission, perks, or benefits to sell investment or insurance products.
 Unfortunately, most people still think “fee only financial advisors” are the same as “fee based financial advisors”.

 Trust me, I know, I’ve lived that life.
 I was a typical Wall Street advisor early in my career.
 We “financial advisors” would scurry to shut our door and get on the phone when we saw the manager walking the halls.
-We all knew he was coming to see if we sold enough of whatever product the company wanted us to sell.
-It became known as the “product of the month”, because our quotas – and paychecks – came monthly.
+We all knew he was coming to see if we had sold enough of whatever product the company wanted us to sell at that particular time.
+It became known as the “product of the month” because our quotas – and paychecks – came monthly.

 While We’re Rare, We’re Not Alone

 - Are compensated through fees only paid directly by clients (no commissions and not a fee-based financial advisor)